dptools/dplocatej/README.md

 # Installation

-* Make sure you have MATLAB and Python
+* Make sure you have the stated MATLAB and Python
 * Install the [Mapping Toolbox](https://www.mathworks.com/products/mapping.html)
 * Install Python packages: